 After more prodding than should have been necessary for these students, who had completed Strength of Materials (in my class, no less!), one of them drew a simple FBD of the wall, and realized that it could be viewed as a uniform, simply-supported beam.
-The hook, therefore, would support half of the weight of the wall, W/2.
+The hook, therefore, would support half the weight of the wall, W/2.

 We were only just beginning.
 I then asked the students to draw a FBD of the hook itself, detailing how it carried the half-weight of the wall.
-The students proposed an upward force of the cable, equaling W/2, but they had some difficulty in seeing that, although the force of the wall on the hook was equivalent to a single downward force, the distributed contact resulted in a more complicated force distribution.
-I suggested that a simple model would be to assume that the wall contacted the hook at two places, on adjacent faces, without friction, rendering the hook a 3-force body, obliquely oriented (see Figure 1).
+The students proposed an upward force of the cable, equaling W/2, but they had some difficulty in seeing that, in order to balance moments, the force of the wall on the hook was not simply a single downward force.
+Rather, I explained, a simple model would be to assume that the wall contacted the hook at two places, on adjacent faces, without friction, rendering the hook a 3-force body, obliquely oriented (see Figure 1).